gabeta/ionic-corse-proxy/README.md

 }
 ```

-Now your use `/api` in your ionic project for call your backend API `http://localhost:8080/api`
+Now you use `/api` in your ionic project for call your backend API `http://localhost:8080/api`